Skip to main content

 How do international climate negotiations work?
 Who participates, and what motivates the parties involved?
 What are their points of agreement and disagreement?
 Under what conditions can global climate governance be effective?

 Students who have attended the COP say the experience is transformative.
-Read the COP29 delegation’s daily reflections and their takeaways.
+Read the COP29 delegation’s daily reflections and takeaways.

-2025 application deadline: April 30
+Annual application deadline: April 15

 The number of observer badges available for Northwestern delegates to the COP is uncertain until they are allocated by the UNFCCC in the fall.
 Therefore, admission to the course is not a guarantee for travel or for an observer badge to the UNFCCC meetings for a specific number of days.

 In addition to capacity limits, access to the venue can be impacted by international or local politics as well as health and security factors.
-Thus, while we make every effort to enable students to attend COP30, we are unable to guarantee access.
+Thus, while we make every effort to enable students to attend COP, we are unable to guarantee access.

 In the case that students are unable to travel, they will serve as a virtual delegate.